Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Formalism and method

 where $f_{VS}(p_T)$ denotes one of Eqs.
 (1) and (2) as $f_S(p_T)$, but having smaller parameter values comparing with $f_S(p_T)$.
 Anyhow, both the very-soft and soft processes are belong to the soft process.
 Correspondingly, Eq.
 (8) is revised to

 where $A_1$, $A_2$, and $A_3$ are constants which result in the two contiguous components to be equal to each other at $p_T=p_1$ and $p_T=p_2$.

 The above two types of superpositions [Eqs.
-(7) and (8)] have different treatments for the soft and hard components in the whole $p_T$ range.
+(7) and (8)] treat the soft and hard components by different ways in the whole $p_T$ range.
 Eq.
 (7) means that the soft component contributes in a range from 0 up to 2$\sim$3 GeV/$c$ or a little more.
 The hard component contributes in the whole $p_T$ range, though the main contributor in the low $p_T$ region is the soft component and the sole contributor in the high $p_T$ region is the hard component.
 Eq.
 (8) shows that the soft component contributes in a range from 0 up to $p_1$, and the hard component contributes in a range from $p_1$ up to the maximum.
 The boundary of the contributions of soft and hard components is $p_1$.
 There is no mixed region for the two components in Eq.
 (8).

 In the case of including only the soft component, Eqs.
 (7) and (8) are the same.
-In the case of including both the soft and hard components, their common parameters such as $T_0$, $\beta_T$, $p_0$, and $n$ should be severally different from each other.
+In the case of including both the soft and hard components, their common parameters such as $T_0$, $\beta_T$, $p_0$, and $n$ should be severally to have small differences from each other.
 To avoid large differences, we should select the experimental data in a narrow $p_T$ range.
-In addition, most experimental data in the very-low $p_T$ region are not available.
-The very-soft component in Eqs.
-(9) and (10) are in fact negligible.
-Thus, in the case of neglecting the very-soft component, Eqs.
+In addition, the very-soft component in Eqs.
+(9) and (10) does not need to consider in some cases due to the fact that the spectrum in very-low $p_T$ range are possibly not available in experiment.
+Then, Eqs.
 (9) and (10) are degenerated to Eqs.
-(7) and (8) respectively.
-Firstly, we shall use Eq.
+(7) and (8) respectively in some cases.

+In the fit process, firstly, we use Eq.
 (7) to extract the related parameters, where $f_S(p_T)$ and $f_H(p_T)$ are exactly Eqs.
 (1) or (2) and (3) respectively.
 Regardless of Eq.
 (1) or (2) is regarded as $f_S(p_T)$, the situation is similar due to Eqs.
-(1) and (2) being harmonious in trends of parameters [18], though one more parameter (the entropy index $q$) is needed in Eq.
+(1) and (2) being harmonious in trends of parameters~\cite{18}, though one more parameter (the entropy index $q$) is needed in Eq.
 (2).
-Secondly, we shall use Eq.
+Secondly, we use Eq.
 (8) to extract the related parameters as comparisons with those from Eqs.
-(7). \\
+(7).
+In the case of Eqs.
+(7) and (8) being not suitable, Eqs.
+(9) and (10) can be used due to the very-low component from resonance decays being included in the first items of the two fits.
+Meanwhile, the contribution of resonance decays in the low component is naturally included in the second items of Eqs.
+(9) and (10) or in the first items of Eqs.
+(7) and (8).
+Thus, the contribution of resonance decays which is available in the very-low or low component in experiment is naturally considered by us.

+It should be pointed out that although Eqs.
+(9) and (10) are not used in the final fits in the present work, we hope to keep them here due to the fact that we need them to give further explanations.
+From theses explanations, one can see the relations between Eqs.
+(9)/(10) and (7)/(8), as well as possible applications of Eqs.
+(9) and (10). \\

 {